Spectra456/Test_ClainIO/README.md

 - pandas 0.24.2
 - numpy 1.16.1

-> Tested on Linux and Mac os
+> Tested on Linux and Mac OS

 **Results:**
 >